brontosaurusrex/brontosaurusrex.github.io/_posts/2017-08-07-i-don-t-care-public-license-idcpl.md

 # Explanation

+The idea behind those is mostly being as short as possible and not including any F words.

 ### 'Don't mention me'

 Means that the work must be modified in a way that completely eliminates original author's name/contact info and such.